-- Integrate the Christian faith and learning through critical thinking, research, writing, and learning from the normative base of a Christian worldview. - Experience education in the virtual communication environment. - Explore multidisciplinary approaches for enhancing corporate culture and human development values-based leadership. - Develop and exchange concepts relating to understanding and improving not-for-profit organizations around the world - Experience innovative learning situations, which enable students to acquire the knowledge, dispositions, and abilities required of Church leaders.
+- Experience education in the virtual communication environment. - Explore multidisciplinary approaches for enhancing corporate culture and human development values-based leadership. - Develop and exchange concepts relating to understanding and improving organizations around the world. - Experience innovative learning situations, which enable students to acquire the knowledge, dispositions, and abilities required of organizational leaders.
 Throughout this program students will: